catseye/Fountain/doc/Definition-of-Fountain.md

     -> Functionality "Generate using Fountain Grammar" is implemented by -> shell command "bin/fountain generate %(test-body-file)"

+    -> Functionality "Generate using Fountain Grammar with input parameters" is implemented by -> shell command "bin/fountain generate %(test-body-file) %(test-input-text)"

 ### Loading

 Note, these tests are testing the implementation, not the language.